 WHAT TO WEAR?

-Okay…I may have my share of advice, but take what you wish with a grain of salt.
+Okay…I may have my share of advice, but take from it what you wish.
 These are my ideas and style - what I feel looks/photographs well.
 But please feel free to wear whatever your heart desires.
 Be true to you!

 My 2 cents:

-Dresses: I think all women and little girls should wear dresses.
-Hah!
-But seriously, aside from the beauty of them, they photograph SO well.
-Not only the elegance factor, sure, that is great, but the movement!!!
+Dresses: I looooooove dresses on mama’s and little girls.
+Seriously, aside from the beauty of them, they photograph SO well.
+Not only the elegance factor (sure, that is great), but the movement!!!
 Movement can evoke so much emotion in an image.
-(One of these days I am going to do a side by side comparison on images with a dress vs jeans)… but again, these are only ideas ;)
+(One of these days I am going to do a side by side comparison on images with a dress vs jeans)…

-*Side note: Stay away from gaudy gerber daisy flowers in neon colors, they look dated and tend to take away from your little one's gorgeous features.
+*Side note: Stay away from gaudy (huge) gerber daisy flowers in neon colors, they look dated and tend to take away from your little one's gorgeous features.
 And really, anything in neon I advise to avoid.
 Please.
+Neon does not photograph well.

 Coordinate.
 As you think about your color palette, imagine your family being one complete piece of artwork.
 Each person/outfit will bring together a feeling of formality and coordination.
 Instead of everyone wearing the same shade of blue - think about what accent colors might look nice with said blue.
 Perhaps blue plaid shorts for your son with a t-shirt, vest and hat.
 Pull some of the colors of his plaid shorts to find a great skirt or dress for your little girl.
 Dad can wear some jeans and a shirt that coordinates with the plaid shorts and skirt on your daughter, and finish it off with an awesome jacket.
 Mom will round the entire family out with some great boots, leggings and darling dress that (again) coordinates with the family color story.
 Basically, everyone should not “match”, but coordinate.
 Everyone in jeans and white tees are a thing of the past.
 Try to bring in 3 or more coordinating colors, vs. just one or two.

 Head to toe.
 Remember to dress down to you and your family's feet!
 For boys, some fun shoes like Converse, "boat" shoes, or boots.
-Same for girls, try to avoid Dora crocs, but more traditional Mary Janes or boots work great!
+Same for girls, traditional Mary Janes or boots work great!

 What NOT to wear.
 Neon.
 Again… the neon.
 It does not photograph well.
-If you wear a neon pink shirt, the light will likely reflect hot pink onto your skin (or your spouses) and you will have a neon pink face as well ;) Just. say. no.
+If you wear a neon pink shirt, the light will likely reflect red/pink onto your skin (or your spouses) and you will have a neon pink face as well ;) Just. say. no.

-Bows the size of baby’s head.
-They may be beautiful, but they are distracting and hide those sweet features we really want to see!
+Large bows/headbands on babies...
+They may be beautiful, but for photos they can be distracting and hide those sweet features we really want to see!

 Can you help me?
 Yes!
 I would love to!
 If you have ideas in mind and would like another opinion, please feel free to text me any pictures of what you have in mind.
 Alternatively, if you are still completely stuck, I subscribe to this amazing online service - Style & Select!